Laura Clifford Barney

-Laura Dreyfus-Barney (born Laura Clifford Barney, also known as Laura Alice Barney; 30 November 1879, Cincinnati, Ohio - 18 August 1974, Paris, France) was a Sculptor and a leading American Baháʼí teacher and philanthropist.
+Laura Dreyfus-Barney (born Laura Clifford Barney; 30 November 1879 - 18 August 1974) was a sculptor and a leading American Baháʼí teacher and philanthropist.

 She was the daughter of Albert and Alice Pike Barney.
 Albert Clifford Barney was the son of a manufacturer of railway cars and was of English descent.
 Alice was of French, Dutch and German-Jewish ancestry, and was a socially prominent artist from Washington, D.C.
 Laura and her elder sister Natalie Clifford Barney were educated by private tutors.
 Laura became a leading American Baháʼí teacher and philanthropist.
 She is best known for having compiled the Baháʼí text Some Answered Questions from her interviews with ʻAbdu'l-Bahá during her visit to ʿAkkāʾ, Palestine, between 1904 and 1906.